KickEngineering/KickDevDocs/community/community-projects.md

 ## Libraries

-Community built libraries to help you interact with the API.
+Explore community-built SDKs designed to simplify and enhance your interaction with the API.

 ### JS / Typescript